 I can say all of that and it would be true.
 But it wouldn’t include Saturday nights I look around a bar talking with a man who’s immediately placed me into a category of not someone to be trifled with and wish a little bit that I was, that I could be trifled with.
 Just a tad.
 It doesn’t mean that I don’t wish for a moment I was a little blonder and thinner and didn’t have to try so hard to feel feminine in the presence of a man who I don’t want to sleep with anyway.

 We talk a lot in the community how CrossFit® changes the way that we walk around in this world.
-And again, I’m biased, but I would argue especially how women take up space in this and their world.
+And again, I’m biased, but I would argue especially how women take up space in this and they’re world.
 It creates room for us to feel powerful.
 To not be made strange by wanting to become stronger.
 Or to build a body that isn’t based on smallness or on how thin we can make it.

-But I wish too we would talk about the fact that in the real world sometimes the strength that has changed everything for us, has, in fact, changed everything from how we are perceived to what is deemed desirable.
+But I wish too that we would talk about the fact that in the real world sometimes the strength that has changed everything for us, has, in fact, changed everything from how we are perceived to what is deemed desirable.
 I wish we would talk about how it’s ok to feel sometimes like we don’t fit because of it.
 It doesn’t mean that we’re wrong and need to go back to a version of ourselves who is smaller and neater.
 And it doesn’t mean that we don’t love the body we’ve built if sometimes we wish we were, in fact, smaller and neater.

 It just means that taking up space can be tricky sometimes.
 So can biceps.
 It just means that we have to be gentler with how we construct our conversation with our bodies.
 It just means that while we build so much of ourselves in the presence of that barbell, we’re not done when we put it down.
 It just means that femininity gets to look however we want it to.
 It just means we have to do that work too.